-These installation instructions apply to the following Phasemaster[®] converter configurations.
+These installation instructions apply to the following Phasemaster® converter configurations.

-Туре Description Cat No. Format Connection Drawing МА The basic general-purpose converter configuration.
+Туре Description Cat No. Format Connection Drawing MA The basic general-purpose converter configuration.
 It is provided with a lead box with bolted lug or terminal blocks for line and load side connections.
 This converter requires some type of field supplied and mounted primary disconnect switch for on-off control.
-MA-2 0302-MA Page 8 MA-R Type MA converter with the primary fused disconnect switch built into the converter.
-This construction includes a large side-mounted wiring compartment that houses the switch, fuses, and input output terminal blocks.
-MA-2-R 0302-MAR Page 9 MA-A Type MA converter with magnetic contactor, power fuses, and timing relay for coordination with unattended cyclical loads.
-This configuration passes through single-phase power for controls.
-MA-2-A 0302-A Page 10 MA-AW This configuration contains the same starting controls as the type MA-A except it does not include a timing relay.
-The added "W" suffix means the converter is manually started from a hard-wired remote pilot control such as a start-stop pushbutton station.
-MA-2-AW 0302-AW Page 11 MA-AI Same as the MA-A except the converter contains an adjustable interval timer that keeps the converter operating for some preset period of time after the most recent equipment operation.
+MA-2 0302-MA Page 8 MA-R Type MA-R converter with built-in, side-mounted compartment with magnetic contactor, power fuses and input/output terminals.
+This converter can be started locally from a side-mounted switch, or remotely from a separately wired pushbutton pilot control station.
+This configuration passes through single-phase power for controls or for single-phase power outlets when the converter is not operating.
+MA-2-R 0302-MAR Page 9 MA-A Type MA-A converter with magnetic contactor, power fuses, and timing relay for coordination with unattended cyclical loads.
+This configuration passes through single-phase power for controls when the converter is not operating.
+MA-2-A 0302-A Page 10 MA-AI Same as the Type MA-A, except the converter contains an adjustable interval timer that keeps the converter operating for some preset period of time after the most recent equipment operation.
 It is typically used on elevators, car washes and other applications that are subject to multiple consecutive operations.
 The timer reduces the need for multiple restarts thus saving wear on controls and stress on the utility supply.
 MA-2-AI 0302-A Page 10